 What is the difference between a dynamic and condenser microphone?

 The most notable difference between dynamic and condenser microphones is that the former does not require phantom power provided by an interface in order to pick up sound, whereas the latter does.
-Additionally, dynamic microphones are able to withstand loud volumes without distortion or clipping, making them suitable for picking up a voice or instrument in a loud room during a live performance.
-Condenser mics, on the other hand, absorb subtle noises, making them ideal for isolated studio recordings.
+Additionally, dynamic microphones are able to withstand loud volumes without distortion or clipping, making them suitable for picking up a voice or instrument in a loud room during a live performance, or for recording loud instruments such as drums or electric guitars in the studio.
+Condenser mics, on the other hand, absorb subtle noises, making them ideal for isolated studio recordings where you want to pick up the detail of a voice or acoustic guitar.

 What are the uses of different polar patterns?